 • When you withdraw cash from international ATMs.

-• When you purchase something from a shop in India where the POS machine is linked to an international account accepting payments in a different currency.
+• When you purchase something from a shop in India, the POS machine is linked to an international account accepting payments in a different currency.

 How Does the Forex Markup Fee Work?

 When you make a purchase/transaction in a different currency, your card issuer charges a forex markup fee, which is generally a percentage of the total transaction amount.
-Most of the credit cards in India charge a foreign currency markup fee of 3.5% of the total amount.
+In India, most Forex cards charge a foreign currency markup fee of around 3.5% of the transaction amount.
 Suppose you make a transaction in US dollars.
-Then your card will first convert the total amount in Indian rupees and then 3.5% of the amount will be charged as the fee.
+Then, your card will first convert the total amount into Indian rupees, and then 3.5% of the amount will be charged as the fee.
 For example, you purchase something worth USD 150.
 Now, this amount will be first converted into Indian Rupees, which will be equivalent to Rs.
 11,100, assuming that USD 1 = Re.
-74. If your card charges a forex markup fee of 3.5% then it will be Rs.
-388.5 and hence you will have to pay a total of Rs.
+74. If your card charges a forex markup fee of 3.5%, then it will be Rs.
+388.5, and hence, you will have to pay a total of Rs.
 11,488.5 for this transaction.

 Some credit cards even come with a zero foreign currency transaction fee and can be considered the most suitable cards for international transactions.
 If you are someone who has to make international transactions very often, you must look for some credit cards with low forex markup fees.